 As said earlier, holding a GED could make you look somewhat less qualified to some colleges or universities and some employers.
 So again, if you have the opportunity to go back to high school, please give that option some well-thought consideration.

-So a GED is definitely worth getting as, just like a high school diploma, it makes you qualified for most entry-level jobs and entry into practically all colleges and universities.
+So a GED is definitely worth getting as, just like a high school diploma, it makes you qualified for most entry-level jobs, and the GED credential qualifies you for practically all colleges and universities.

 GED qualification requirements